eladtpro/azure-ai-services-client-side/README.md

 ```

-> You can also get the Application Url on the Container App resource overview blade.
+> **Note:** You can also get the Application Url on the Container App resource overview blade.

 We are done with setup part.
-Now you can access the app at the FQDN of the Azure Container App.
+Now you can access the app at the URL of the Azure Container App.

 ## Sample Application - how to use it